rschwabco/aserto-demo/Tutorial.md

 ## React Application setup

 We’re going to build a very bare bones application for this tutorial.
 We’ll start by creating an application using the `create-react-app` generator.
-We are loosly following the Auth0 instructions for creating a React app that can leverage Auth0 for authentication found [here](https://auth0.com/docs/quickstart/spa/react/01-login).
+We are loosely following the Auth0 instructions for creating a React app that can leverage Auth0 for authentication found [here](https://auth0.com/docs/quickstart/spa/react/01-login).

 Let's kick things off and use `npx create-react-app` to initialize our React application.
 In your terminal, execute the following command: